Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 Viru Gate

 Start your Tallinn sightseeing exploration at Viru Gate.
-This historical landmark is a Tallinn must see!
+This historical landmark is a Tallinn must-see!
 Viru Gate was built in the 14th century and has become a symbol of the town.
-The twin watchtowers were once a gateway to the city, as they are part of the medieval wall which protected the town.
+The twin watchtowers were once a gateway to the city, as they were part of the medieval city wall that protected the town.

 Visit Town Hall Square